Honesty and Integrity: DANIEL I KANDEL

-Appraising is typically a long term career.
-The rigors of becoming a licensed appraiser have increased more than ever in the past.
-So it goes without question in this day and age that real estate appraisal can certainly be considered a profession rather than a trade.
-As with any profession we have a strict ethical code.
+Appraising is, by and large, a long term career.
+Requirements to become a licensed appraiser have increased more than ever in the past.
+So it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
+In our field, as with any profession, we are bound by ethical considerations.

-DANIEL I KANDEL has worked hard for its reputation for providing appraisals with the highest of ethics.
-Contact us today to learn more.
+DANIEL I KANDEL has worked hard for its track record for producing appraisals with the highest of ethics.
+To learn more Contact us

-There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, sellers and buyers, or others.
-Normally the third parties are specifically defined in the appraisal report.
-An appraiser's fiduciary duty is only to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.
+In some cases appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Those third parties normally are spelled out in scope of the appraisal assignment itself.
+An appraiser's fiduciary roll is restricted to those third parties who the appraiser knows, based on the scope of work or other written parameters of the order.

-Appraisers also have standards outside of boundaries of with whom we share information For example, appraisers must be able to produce their work files for at least five years - at DANIEL I KANDEL you can rest assured that we stick to that rule.
+There are also ethical duties that have nothing to do with whom we share information.
+For example, appraisers must keep their work files for a minimum of five years - at DANIEL I KANDEL you can rest assured that we adhere to that rule.

 When creating reports, we follow the highest ethical standards possible.
-We have a responsibility not to do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+We don't do assignments on contingency fees.
+That is, we don't agree to do an appraisal report and collect payment on the contingency of the loan closing.
 We don't do assignments on percentage fees.
-That is perhaps the appraisal industries biggest no-no, because it would tend to make appraisers inflate the value of homes or properties to increase their paycheck.
-We don't do that.
-Other unethical practices may be established by state law or professional societies to which an appraiser belongs.
+That is probably the appraisal professions most important rule, because it would invite appraisal fraud since increasing the value of the home would inflate the their paycheck.
+We set ourselves to a higher standard.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also states unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are doing everything we can to provide an unbiased determination of the home or property value.

-As soon as you engage DANIEL I KANDEL we'll make sure you're getting the professional service you expect along with the ethical handling of appraisals that we're known for.
+As soon as you order an appraisal from DANIEL I KANDEL we'll make sure you're getting the professional service you expect along with the an ethical approach with appraisals that we're known for.